10 Causes of Bitter Taste in Mouth

 Have you ever woken up to a bitter taste in your mouth that won’t go away?
 A bitter taste in the mouth can be more than just an annoyance; it can affect your enjoyment of food, social interactions, and overall well-being.
 In this blog, let’s explore the ten most common causes of a bitter taste in the mouth.

-Causes of Bitter Taste in Mouth
+What Causes a Bitter Taste in the Mouth?

 Poor Oral Hygiene